Allyson Wessells, PT, IBCLC, Nurture Co-Owner (she/her/hers)

 Julie’s bio

 Julie lives in Bexley, Ohio with her husband and three kids.
-She enjoys traveling with her family, baking gluten free treats, and practicing yoga.
+She enjoys traveling with her family, baking gluten free treats, and hiking.
 Her special interests include: health disparities, herbal galactagogues and impact on low milk supply, supporting LGBTQ+ families, fostering/adoption, and postpartum depression/anxiety.
 Learn more about Julie here!

 Julie’s Specialized Education